musically-ut/musically-ut.github.io/_posts/2021-10-01-kinds-of-advice-for-first-time-parents.md

 The way that helped me is I started thinking about what was bothering me and I came up with a sort of theory about the anxiety.

-## Skill of first time parents and difficulty of raising first child
+## Modeling skill difficulty of parenting

 Imagine a difficulty scale on which one can put the skill level of parents and the "hardness" of raising a child successfully.
 If the skill level of the parent is above the difficulty of raising the children, then the parent will achieve success.